StevenTew/Mastering-React-Test-Driven-Development/appointments/README.md

     npm run build

 Note: this project does not include a server.
+You can open the app by browsing to `dist/index.html`.